angelacib/Object_Detection_in_Video/README.md

 # Object_Detection_in_Video
 Azure Custom Vision to detect objects in a video.
-By Angela!
+By Angela!!!!

 For this sample, we will use the Custom Vision API to predict the type of helicopter visible in each frame of a video.
 The video that is sampled is available here: https://www.youtube.com/watch?v=EbiPOwNr9bE&feature=youtu.be